cs1302uga/cs1302-tutorials/visibility/protected.rst

 Non-Visible Inherited Members
 =============================

-It's often possible to access access non-visible inherited members indirectly via a member that is visible.
+It's often possible to access non-visible inherited members indirectly via a member that is visible.

 * For inherited variables, the child class might utilize a visible getter or setter.